AdhadaLLC/revine-fe/README.md

 Open your browser to see the result.

 You can start editing your project in Plasmic Studio.
 The page auto-updates as you edit the project.

+## Deployment

+If you are deploying changes you made to the Plasmic app, make sure to 'publish' said changes.
+After that, check if any updates were made to this repo.
+If so, then those changes must be deployed through Coolify.

+> Most changes you make will not end up changing anything in this repo and so publishing changes on Plasmic should satisfy most cases.

 ## Learn More